Charles H. Pond

-Charles Hobby Pond (April 26, 1781 – April 28, 1861) was an American politician who was the 42nd and 44th Lieutenant Governor of Connecticut (1850 to 1853) and who served as the 37th Governor for seven months (1853–1854) after the resignation of Governor Thomas Hart Seymour.
-He was named after his direct ancestor Sir Charles Hobby who was knighted by Queen Anne in 1705.
+Charles Hobby Pond (April 26, 1781 – April 28, 1861) was an American politician who was the 42nd and 44th lieutenant governor of Connecticut (1850 to 1853) and who served as the 37th governor for seven months (1853–1854) after the resignation of Governor Thomas Hart Seymour.

 Biography

 Born in Milford, Connecticut on April 26, 1781, Pond was the son of Captain and Martha (Miles) Pond.
 Prepared by his pastor, he attended college beginning at age seventeen and graduated from Yale University in 1802.
-He studied law with Hon.
-Roger Minot Sherman, of Fairfield, for two years and admitted to the bar in Fairfield County.
+He studied law with Roger Minot Sherman, of Fairfield, for two years and was admitted to the bar in Fairfield County.
 Instead of beginning practice, he took a long sea voyage for his health and it suited him so well that he took another.
 The result was he followed the sea for several years as an employee of his father's shipping business; first as a supercargo, then as captain.
 Regaining his former health he took up his residence on land again.
 He was married in 1809 to Catherine Dickinson and they had seven children.